RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #211, #212, #213

+Spent all my sessions trying to build a full readme.
+There is a lot to the goals of this project so I can't expect to fully finish it up right away.
+But I got a lot of good details explaining my full goal here.
+Because I think it is possible to do amazing things with the amazing things that the world has figured out.
+I didn't get as much work as I wanted to this morning, since I stayed up late playing **Monster Hunter World**.
+OMG!!
+The game is so good and if you have the chance to pick it up and you are reading this then do it.
+My first jump into the series and it is absolutely amazing.
+Gotta get to paid work now. :)

 ## #208, #209, #210

 Spent a ton of time refactoring and cleaning things up.
 Added a "Prior Art"